 The Universal Worship Service is an egalitarian worship service that celebrates all of humanity’s religions and spiritual traditions on a single altar.
 Scriptures, songs, prayers, chants, and offerings from each of the religious traditions is accompanied with universalist prayers that honor all faiths as lights serving humanity’s unfoldment.
 A candle is lit representing the light of each of these religions.
 These services are led by a Reverend Cherag.

-Contact: Rev. Tara Anne Muir, Executive Director of The Universal Worship:
+Contact: Rev. Tara Anne Muir, Board of Directors of The Universal Worship: firstname.lastname@example.org

-Saturday closest to the Full and New Moons.
+Friday closest to the Full and New Moons.
 Doors open at 6:30 for fellowship; Doors are closed at 7pm when the meditation starts.
+(Summer Schedule: 2nd Friday of the month only)

 All women are invited to attend the Women’s Meditation Circle offered twice a month on the Friday evenings closest to the New Moon and Full Moons.
 Starting it’s 10th Year Anniversary, the meditations are offered for the harmony and raising of human consciousness.